dlaliberte/standards-notes/font-features-explainer.md

 The short answer is to address these goals:

 1. We want to avoid extraneous requests for potentially large font resources that are unlikely to be used.
-2. We want to avoid initial delay in rendering due to waiting on asynchronous requests for font resources.
+2. We want to avoid the initial delay in rendering due to waiting on asynchronous requests for font resources.
 3. We want to avoid significant layout changes once font resources have been loaded.
 4. Other goals?

 More details on why these concerns are relevant:

 * Web servers need to know how to generate a minimal response to client requests with the right fonts so that the client can interpret these font files correctly.
 The usual use case is, for example, a third-party font service provider such as Google Fonts, Adobe Fonts, H&Co or similar.
 The service may want to deliver different font files depending on client capabilities.
-So we want clients to report to the server what font file types the client understands.
+So we want clients to be able to report to servers sufficient details about client capabilities such as what font file types the client understands.

-* To support variable fonts, color vector fonts, and other third-party content which requires client information lost by the user agent reduction implementation we need a way to extend client hints.
-For example: variable fonts allow significantly less font information to be transferred without loss of functionality, but only works on specific operating systems.
+* To support variable fonts, color vector fonts, and other third-party content which requires client information lost by the user agent reduction implementation, we need a way to extend client hints.

+* Example: Variable fonts allow significantly less font information to be required to render equivalent displays of text without loss of functionality, but clients may rely on specific operating systems to provide this functionality.

-* Example: A client does support COLRv1 color fonts, but does not support OT-SVG font files, so the server should send CSS that references COLRv1 files, and not OT-SVG files.
+* Example: A client may support COLRv1 color fonts, while also not supporting OT-SVG font files, so the server should send CSS that references COLRv1 files, and not OT-SVG files.

-This explainer introduces a set of [CLIENT-HINTS] headers around user preference font features as defined by [...].
+This explainer introduces a set of [CLIENT-HINTS] headers around client support for font features.

 We should make the font feature client hints consistent with what's already spec'd in the [CSS Fonts Specs (level 4)](https://drafts.csswg.org/css-fonts-4/#font-face-src-parsing):

-The arguments to the format() and tech() functions described in Parsing the 'src' descriptor include a set of capabilities that are useful for making the right decisions on the server side:
+The arguments to the format() and tech() functions described in Parsing the 'src' descriptor include a set of capabilities that are useful for making the appropriate decisions on the server side:

 ```
 <url> [ format(<font-format>)]? [ tech( <font-tech>#)]? | local(<font-face-name>)